Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/experience-platform-extension/README.md

 ![Edge Network extension configuration](../../.gitbook/assets/mobile-edge-launch-configuration.png)

-### Datastreams
+### Datastream

 Select the `Datastream` from the drop-down list.
 Once you do that, the Production, Staging and Development Environments will be automatically prefilled.
-If no Datastream was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md).
+If no datastream was previously created, see [Configure datastreams](../../getting-started/configure-datastreams.md).

 If you use multiple Development configurations, select the desired one from the `Development Environment` drop-down.

-The Datastream used by the client-side implementation is one of the followings:
+The datastream used by the client-side implementation is one of the followings:

 * the `Production environment` configuration when the Launch library is published to production \(in the Published column in the Launch publishing flow\).
 * the `Staging environment` configuration when the Launch library is published to staging \(in the Submitted column in the Launch publishing flow\).